heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 ### [Challenge #1] How to implement Matching Engine and get the price information.

   A Matching engine is a system that matches the order of two sides(buy and sell) and makes a deal for both sides.
 Matching engines in exchanges use orderbooks.
-However, this exchange simulator project does not use orderbook to match the orders.
+However, this exchange simulator project does not use orderbook to match the order.
 Because the exchage simulator aims to use the price information in the real world, not the orderbook in a small simulator which lacks of volume.

   Therefore, I need to get the price information from the external exchanges in the real world, and use that information for the matching engines directly.